wrathematics/getPass/README.md

 A micro-package for reading user input in R with masking, i.e., the input is not displayed as it is typed.

-Currently, RStudio and the commandline are both supported.
-Other GUI's such as RGui on Windows and R.app on Mac are not supported (it's not possible at this time).
-For unsupported platforms, non-masked reading (with a warning) is optionally available.
+Currently, RStudio, the command line (any OS), and platforms where the **tcltk** package is available are supported.
+We believe this hits just about everything, but for unsupported platforms, non-masked reading (with a warning) is optionally available.
 See the details section of this README for more information.